KannonZenetism/zenetism-field-physics/structural-physics/SP05-time-memory-hypostatic-flow.md

 - **IL₅ → IL₁** = Phenomenologically prevalent temporal flow (entropy-forward)
 - **L₅ → L₁** = Contra-temporal flow (centropy-forward, return-oriented)

-The "arrow of time" we experience is the **entropic gradient** — not because embodied beings are subversal in nature, but because IL₁-style linear succession is the phenomenologically dominant temporal pattern in an entropy-forward universe.
+The "arrow of time" we experience is the **entropic gradient** — not because embodied beings are subversal in nature, but because IL₁-style linear succession is the phenomenologically prevalent temporal pattern in an entropy-forward universe.

 Cosmologically, centropic structure is expressed through the supernal-to-embodied gradient (L₅ → L₁).
 Existentially, centropic motion within embodiment manifests as the return arc (L₁ → L₅), experienced as movement "against" entropic inclination — not reversal, but **counter-inclination**.